Ahoy Heimatmole!

 IB Hausladen

-With the redesign of the HafenCity, Hamburg is setting new urban development trends beyond Europe.
-In contrast to other urban developments on the waterfront, e.g. in Rotterdam or Copenhagen, HafenCity is setting its own standards.
-With a special urban development concept, a strong emphasis on ecological sustainability and an intensive social mix, which is supported by high-quality public spaces and economic sustainability elements.
-One of the final construction sites is Baakenhafen, which is connected to the Lohsepark neighbourhood and the Elbbrücken neighbourhood and where 3,500 flats and around 13,000 jobs will be created by 2030.
-One of Hafencity's requirements for the competition for construction site 97 was the creation of a mixed population of all age groups, including individual lifestyles, which form the basis for a heterogeneous and identity-forming neighbourhood.
+With the HafenCity redevelopment, Hamburg is setting new urban development standards beyond Europe.
+In contrast to other urban developments on the waterfront, e.g., in Rotterdam or Copenhagen, HafenCity is setting its own benchmarks – with a special urban development concept, a strong emphasis on ecological sustainability and an intensive social mix, supported by high-quality public spaces and economic sustainability elements.
+One of the remaining construction sites is Baakenhafen, which is connected to the Lohsepark and Elbbrücken neighbourhoods, where 3,500 flats and around 13,000 jobs will be created by 2030.
+One of HafenCity's requirements for the competition for Construction Site 97 was to achieve a mixed residential community including all age groups and individual lifestyles, as the basis for a heterogeneous and identity-forming neighbourhood.

 02_LP_BAAK_Base1_transparent